What are Shipping Profiles on Shopify?

 Limit items sold

-This happens when you want to limit the number of items sold per day, week or month.
+Limit items sold happens when you want to limit the number of items sold per day, week or month.
 For example, merchants that open a bakery shop.
-Due to their resources, they are only able to make 50 cakes of all kinds in a day.
-The problem is to let the customer know that day’s limit without having to add a limit to inventory.
-The fact is it not possible without an app.
+Due to their resources, they can only make 50 cakes of all kinds in a day.
+The problem is to let the customer know that day’s limit without adding a limit to inventory.
+The fact is not possible without an app.

 There are a couple of other apps in the Shopify App Store with this function as their primary feature.
 Specific settings like the limit number of orders per day would require higher plans.
 You can see them below:

 - Limits by Limistsfy

 Price base condition

 For example, customers can have free shipping when their order reaches 100$ and above.
 To display only free shipping during checkout, you can set another standard shipping rate with conditions less than 100$.

 Weight base condition